Current gravitational-wave astronomy

 Up-to-date information on gravitational-wave astronomy and expertise at the Max Planck Institute for Gravitational Physics in Hannover and Potsdam.

-In O3, possible transient gravitational-wave signals (candidates for binary merger signals) identified by the LIGO Scientific and Virgo Collaboration researchers were made public in near real time.
-Data about the candidate, such as type of signal, sky position and estimated distance were published as part of these “alerts”.
-Professional and amateur astronomers could schedule follow-up observations of gravitational-wave signals based on this information.
+During O4 possible transient gravitational-wave signals (candidates for binary merger signals) identified by the LIGO-Virgo-KAGRA Collaboration researchers will be made public in near real time.
+Data about the candidate, such as the signal type, sky position and estimated distance are published as part of these “alerts”.
+Professional and amateur astronomers can schedule follow-up observations of gravitational-wave events based on this information.

 Last observing run: O3 (April 2019 - March 2020)

 On 1 April 2019, the twin LIGO instruments, the Virgo detector, and the GEO600 instrument began their third observing run “O3”.
 KAGRA joined at the end of the run.
 The detectors’ sensitivities had been further increased in the months before and in previous engineering runs.

 In October 2019 after the first half of O3 (called O3a), data taking was interrupted for a full month for maintenance and upgrades at the detectors.
 The second half of O3 (called O3b) was planned to conclude on 30 April 2020, but was finished already on 27 March 2020 due to the Covid-19 pandemic.

 LIGO Scientific Collaboration departments, research groups, and experts at AEI

 LIGO Scientific Collaboration researchers at the Max Planck Institute for Gravitational Physics in Potsdam and Hannover and at the Leibniz Universität Hannover are leading partners in the international gravitational-wave community.

 Astrophysical and Cosmological Relativity department

 Independent research group Binary Merger Observations and Numerical Relativity